 Checkout Page Settings

-- Begin by logging into the PayPal Manager with your PayPal Payments Pro account.
+- Log into the PayPal Manager with your PayPal account.

 - At the top of the page, click on Service Settings, then on Hosted Checkout Pages.
 Select Set Up to begin the setup.

-- First, ensure Transaction Process Mode is set to Test.
+- Under Choose your settings, ensure Transaction Process Mode is set to Test.
 If not already set, change it accordingly.

-- Next up, an Error URL needs to be defined.
-As this will be overridden with the API, simply enter a placeholder such as https://example.com here.
+- Under Display options on payment page, an Error URL needs to be defined.
+As this will be overridden with the API, enter a placeholder such as https://example.com.

 - Under the PayPal Express Checkout header, locate the PayPal Sandbox email address option.
 Within this field, enter the email address for the sandbox account you created in the previous section of this article.